-William M. Cooke, a director of Intellinetics, is the Vice President of Investment Banking at Taglich Brothers, Inc. Robert F. Taglich and Michael N. Taglich, each beneficial owners of more than 5% of our common stock, are also both principals of Taglich Brothers, Inc.
+William M. Cooke, chair of the board of directors of Intellinetics, retired from his position as Vice President of Investment Banking at Taglich Brothers, Inc. effective December 31, 2023.
+Robert F. Taglich and Michael N. Taglich, each beneficial owners of more than 5% of our common stock, are both principals of Taglich Brothers, Inc., and Michael N. Taglich is a director of Intellinetics.